root-foundation/root/README.md

 If we continue on our current path, AI will concentrate opportunity, leave billions behind, and cause unimaginable suffering.

-RootNet is how humanity can win in the age of AI.
+RootNet is how humanity will win in the age of AI.

 AI will make our world *dynamic* and *extreme*.